-During this section of the report all past designs will be discussed to show the progression over the course of the last three months.
+In this section of the report, all designs will be discussed to show the progression of concept design along with their advantages and disadvantages.
 Some parts of each design share similar components so these components will be discussed here.
-The first component I would like to discuss would be the funnel, which is displayed in figure 5 below.
+The first component to be discussed will be the funnel displayed in Figure 5.
 This funnel is essential to our design since it holds the SLMP powder being dispersed onto the anode.
 This funnel was designed to hold a premium amount of powder to limit the need of refills during the coating process.
 The funnel's most effective cross-sectional shape will be determined after researching and experimentation, but on this design we will be using one with a large square outlet.
-The next part that will be discussed is the wire meshes that will be placed below or within the funnel itself, presented below in figure 6.
+The next part that will be discussed is the wire meshes that will be placed below or within the funnel itself, presented below in Figure.6.
 The wire meshes are even more important than the funnel because it limits the flow rate and speed of the dispersion of the SLMP powder on the anode surface.
 All designs have a mesh combination of 3 layers of differently shaped meshes, diamonds, squares, and hexagons, which can be seen in, figure 6.
 Due to the size of the SLMP being <50 micros we have selected meshes that can allow a constant flow rate.
-This leads us to our decision of testing a 0.0035 - 0.0021in (0.088 - 0.053 mm) mesh range.
-This allows for the passage of 88-53 microns.
-Since we are only given that the SLMP is <50 microns it will be required to test a variety of mesh sizes to make sure no clogging will occur during the spreading of the SLMP.
+This leads us to our decision of testing 0.053 mm - 0.088 mesh range.
+This allows for the passage of 53-88 microns.
+Since we are only given that the SLMP is <50 microns it will be required to test a variety of mesh sizes to make sure no clogging will occur during the spreading of the of mesh sizes to make sure no clogging will occur during the spreading of the SLMP.